Skip to content

-Dragons are both loved and misunderstood creatures.
+Dragons are both loved and misunderstood.
 The Chinese Dragon, in particular, is a divine deity in China.
 This creature explains the origin of life in China.
-It represents virtues of power, nobility, control over the earth’s elements and undeniable majesty.
+It represents virtues of power, nobility, control over the earth’s elements, and undeniable majesty.
 Totems and representations of the rather fearsome creature are used daily to draw positive energy and good luck from the surrounding environment.

-In this article, we will take a trip through the history of the Chinese Dragon, its influence on the neighbouring countries, the omens it represents and, finally, we’ll take a look at some of the hit films where the Chinese Dragon played an integral role.
+In this article, we will explore the history of the Chinese Dragon, its influence on neighbouring countries, and the omens it represents.
+Finally, we will examine some of the hit films in which the Chinese Dragon played an integral role.

 What is a dragon?